AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-documents-permissions-not-interited-when-moved.md

 ---
-title: "Documents: Permissions are not inherited when a document is moved to a new project"
+title: 'Documents: Permissions are not inherited when a document is moved to a new project'
-description: "When a user moves a document to a different project, the document does not inherit sharing permissions from the new project.
-The document is not shared to the users that the project is shared to. "
+description: 'When a user moves a document to a different project, the document does not inherit sharing permissions from the new project.
+The document is not shared to the users that the project is shared to. '
 hidefromtoc: yes
+exl-id: 56dfaf55-7438-4569-b9a1-b62fbdd3f4d9
 ---
 # Documents: Permissions are not inherited when a document is moved to a new project

 <!-- This Known Issue is on the TOC for both Workfront and Workfront Proof-->